-Angry at Misogynist Politics, an Activist Trio Puts Out Their First All-Democrat Ballot Recommendation
+Angry at Misogynist Politics, an Activist Trio Puts Out All-Democrat Ballot Recommendation

 We are recommending that you vote for any and all Democrats running for every office.
 It is the only way to show disgust with what the Republicans have done.
 We think they deserve to be defeated for their support of two sexual predators.
 The legislature wouldn't have ousted Mr. Durham if they hadn't had to so he wouldn't receive a legislative pension.
 Lots of people knew about his antics and turned a blind eye, including local GOP legislators.

-For the record, the three women also opened on ballot referenda, recommended passage of a Citry of Mempbis Home Charter Amenedmen enlarging the city’s share of utility-tax revenues and against :a Shelby County Home Rule Charter Amendment granting the County Commission greater say in hirings and firings by the Shelby County Mayor’s Office.
+For the record, the three women also opined on ballot referenda, recommended passage of a City of Memphis Home Charter Amendment enlarging the city’s share of utility-tax revenues and against a Shelby County Home Rule Charter Amendment granting the County Commission greater say in hirings and firings by the Shelby County Mayor’s Office.